sudheerj/ECMAScript-features/README.md

 var multiplyArrowFunc = (a, b) => a * b;
 console.log(multiplyArrowFunc(2, 5)); // 10
 ```
-You can also skip paranthesis(()) if the function has exactly one parameter(either zero or more than one parameter).
+You can also skip parenthesis(()) if the function has exactly one parameter(either zero or more than one parameter).
 Apart from this, you can wrap braces({}) if the function has more than one expression in the body.
 Let's list down all the variations of arrow functions,
 ```js
 //1.
 Single parameter and single statement